Skip to main content

 Custom Views

 Custom views provide some extra flexibility when it comes to working with our models.
-If we want some additional behavior, but don't believe that behavior should live alongside the presentational attributes on our models, custom views can provide this for us.
-Maybe you want to capture user input, see a minimal version of the same graph, apply some interesting effect to your elements; those are just a few of the reasons you may want to explore custom views.
+If we want some additional behavior, but don't believe that behavior should live alongside the presentation attributes on our models, custom views can provide this for us.
+Maybe you want to capture user input, see a minimal version of the same graph, apply some interesting effect to your elements, or implement a custom special presentation attribute which reacts to changes in a model attribute; those are just a few of the reasons you may want to explore custom views.

 const markup = util.svg/* xml */`